Things to Do in San Jose, Costa Rica: Travel Guide to the Capital City

 Walk Central Avenue

-Central Avenue is San Jose’s downtown and it goes straight through.
-It’s an excellent starting point because there are some museums around and it’s a great for mingling with locals.
+Central Avenue in San Jose’s downtown and it goes straight through.
+It’s an excellent starting point because there are some museums around and it’s great for mingling with locals.

 If you go around 4-5 PM, you’ll see all the Ticos getting off work and is when most of the commotion is.
 There are tons of restaurants and shops.
 You’ll see locals selling items on the street, street musicians and performers.
 This is one of the best things to do in San Jose, Costa Rica because you get to experience local life and culture.